Alienmario/customguns-hl2dm/README.md

 * Check out the [OICW example weapon](examples/weapon_oicw) for bullet firing weapons.
 * There is also the default ["Hands" weapon example](examples/weapon_hands) that can help accessing other weapons.

-Installing the examples
+Installing weapons
 ---------
-This is the preferred way of organizing because files inside the custom folder take priority:
+Using the custom folder is the preferred way of organizing, although dropping the weapon content under hl2mp can work as well and offers better compatibility with FastDL systems and such.
 ```
 hl2mp
 └───custom